Spatio-temporal probabilistic forecast using MMAF-guided learning: Conclusions and future work

 \section{Conclusions and future work}

-We present a novel methodology for dependence and causal structure estimation, feature extraction, and probabilistic forecasting of a raster dataset across multiple time horizons.
+We present a novel workflow called \emph{MMAF-guided learning} for feature extraction, training, validation, and inference of stochastic feed-forward neural networks, which produces probabilistic forecasts for a 2D raster dataset across multiple time horizons.
 Our methodology assumes that an STOU process generates the data.
-The latter is a special case of a class of fields called MMAF, which in turn belongs to the class of the Ambit fields \cite{Ambit}.
-The latter is a class of random fields that can be employed to model a range of phenomena, from turbulent flows to energy market derivatives, and is, in general, applied to model non-stationary phenomena.
-Our probabilistic forecasting methodology has the potential to be applied to such a class of fields, once the embedding and feature learning from the data are modified to accommodate a non-stationary set-up.
+The latter is a special case of a class of fields called MMAF, which in turn belongs to the class of the Ambit fields described in \cite{Ambit}.
+The latter is a class of random fields that can be employed to model non-stationary phenomena.
+Our probabilistic forecasting methodology has the potential to be applied to such a class, once the embedding and feature learning from the data are modified to accommodate non-stationary data.
 The latter is a promising direction for research and will be addressed in future work.
-Future directions of our work also investigate a feasible procedure for 3D raster datasets in the presence of power decaying autocorrelation functions in the data, and a PAC Bayesian bound for MMAF-generated data that allows us to consider unbounded loss functions and therefore defining a more versatile optimization routine for the training of ensemble of stochastic feed-forward neural networks, see \cite{Leo} and \cite{Jasmin}, respectively.
+Future directions of our work also investigate a PAC Bayesian bound for MMAF-generated data that allows us to consider unbounded loss functions and therefore define a more versatile optimization routine for the training of an ensemble of stochastic feed-forward neural networks.